marsdrums/test-tutorial/visual-quality/index.md

 ![](./images/visual-quality_063.png)

-They are the same size, but some visual clues makes us percieve the duck on the right to be way bigger than the duck on the left.
+They are the same size, but some visual clues make us perceive the duck on the right to be way bigger than the duck on the left.
 We, as humans, are used to estimate the size of objects and the distance between them.
 Humans estimate the size of objects through a combination of visual cues, learned experience, and context.
 Our brains use information from our eyes, as well as from our knowledge of the world, to interpret and understand the relative size and distance of objects.
 I'd like to list some visual clues that contribute to the size perception and explore how we can recreate them in Jitter to give a better sense of objects' scale.

 ## Familiarity and Context

 This is an easy one: When we already know the typical size of an object, like a car or a person, we can estimate its size based on that knowledge.
 If we see something that looks like a car but appears unusually small, we might assume it’s further away.
-In a scene, the objects around something also give clues.
+The objects around something in a scene also give clues.
 For instance, if we see a person standing next to a building, we understand the scale of each object based on the scene as a whole.
-We can use this to our advantage, for example inserting in the scene some familiar objects of well known size.
+We can use this to our advantage, for example, inserting some familiar objects of well-known size in the scene.

-On the same page: we are used to experience the world around us looking from a constant height from the ground.
-Small objects are usually observed from above, big ones from below.
+On the same page, we are used to experiencing the world around us by looking from a constant height above the ground.
+Small objects are usually observed from above, and big ones from below.

 ## Atmospheric scattering

-Atmospheric scattering is a phenomenon that occurs when sunlight or other light waves hit particles in the atmosphere, like dust, water droplets, and gas molecules, causing the light to scatter in different directions.
+Atmospheric scattering occurs when sunlight or other light waves hit particles in the atmosphere, like dust, water droplets, and gas molecules, causing the light to scatter in different directions.
 This scattering effect influences how we see distant objects and is one of the main reasons why the sky looks blue during the day and sunsets look reddish.

 Here's how it works: when we look at something far away—like a mountain range or a city skyline—the light bouncing off those distant objects travels through more of the atmosphere to reach our eyes.
-As it does, particles scatter the shorter blue and violet wavelengths, making distant objects appear hazy, less distinct, and sometimes even bluish in color.
-This haze is what makes distant objects seem "faded" compared to those nearby.
+As it does, particles scatter the shorter blue and violet wavelengths, making distant objects appear hazy, less distinct, and sometimes even bluish.
+This haze makes distant objects seem "faded" compared to those nearby.

 Atmospheric scattering also impacts our perception of distance and size.
 Because objects that are further away look blurrier and less vibrant, our brains interpret them as being far off, which helps us judge distance.
-Similarly, this effect can make faraway objects look smaller than they really are because they lose clarity and detail as more of their light scatters.
-This natural "distance blur" adds depth to what we see and plays a big role in creating a sense of scale in outdoor landscapes.
+Similarly, this effect can make faraway objects look smaller than they are because they lose clarity and detail as more of their light scatters.
+This natural "distance blur" adds depth to what we see and plays a significant role in creating a sense of scale in outdoor landscapes.

 Take a look at the following image:

 ![](./images/visual-quality_065.png)

-On the left, there's a scene rendered normally; on the right, atmospheric scattering was added.
-Look at how it's easier to perceive objects distance and how immediately our brain thought: "those donuts must be huge"!
+On the left, there's a scene rendered typically; on the right, atmospheric scattering was added.
+Look at how it's easier to perceive objects' distance and how immediately our brain thinks: "Those donuts must be huge!"

 According to Beer’s Law, light intensity diminishes exponentially with distance as it travels through a medium (like the atmosphere) filled with particles that scatter or absorb it.
-Essentially, the farther the light travels, the more it weakens, because particles along the way absorb or scatter part of it.
+Essentially, the farther the light travels, the weaker it is because particles absorb or scatter part of it along the way.

 $$
 I = I_0 \cdot e^{-\alpha x}
 $$

-where:
+Where:

-- $I$ is the intensity of light after it has traveled a certain distance $x$ through the medium.
+- $I$ is the light intensity after it has traveled a certain distance $x$ through the medium.
 - $I_0$ is the initial intensity of the light before it enters the medium.
 - $\alpha$ is the attenuation coefficient, which depends on the properties of the medium (such as concentration and the specific absorption/scattering properties of the particles within it).
-- $x$ is the path length, or distance the light travels through the medium.
+- $x$ is the path length or distance the light travels through the medium.

 In Max, atmospheric scattering can be added to a scene using the {jit.gl.pass} FX named "atmospheric":